 The rich and ancient history of the islands stretches back over four thousand years.
 Spanning countless generations and several unique civilizations.
 All the islands are beautiful, but each one has its own charm and history.
 Almost all have a natural beauty, with lazy coastlines and dazzling white beaches.
 The blue sea that sits along their coastlines ruffled in the summer by the cooling wind.
 There are villages, gazing at the sea from on high.
-Also castles, churches, and even monasteries can be found on many of the populated islands.
-The natural beauty is not the only draw to these islands however.
+Also castles, churches, and even monasteries are on many of the populated islands.
+The natural beauty is not the only draw to these islands, however.
 Another is the kind-hearted residents who welcome you in their melodious voices.
 Allowing you to experience their culture and bask in their world.

 Cruise the Ionian Islands